 Despite the popularity and money saving deals these businesses may offer, you should be wary of trusting this new trend.

-These parties are similar to at-home anti-ageing injections parties and require fewer consent forms than receiving the treatments at a clinic.
+These parties are similar to at-home Botox parties and require fewer consent forms than receiving the treatments at a clinic.
 They also require less insurance approval and fewer prescription recommendations.